 Description

 ASSIST TM is our custom formulated B6 with magnesium supplement….
 It is important to take the active co-enzyme form of B6, pyridoxal-5-phosphate (P-5-P.) along with magnesium.
-This MUST be taken with food!
+B6 in the form of P5P 30mg + magnesium blend of 100mg for anxiety, blood sugar control, insulin resistance, etc. 100 capsules per bottle

-Literally ASSISTS your body!
+This product literally ASSISTS your body!

 Vitamin B6 is involved in the following metabolic processes: